visualtecnologicc/mediastream/trunk/ mediastream --username olivier.buchwalder/mediastream/src/MediaStream/readme.txt

  ----------------------------------------------------
  Program parameters
  ----------------------------------------------------
- name			: the string name of the channel (mandatory) url			: url (string) of the program (can use string replacement keys, as $MONTH, $URL, ..) prooption	    : list of option, defined using a dico, selected value -> '$PR_OPTIONi', i = 1->n desc			: the description string
+ name			: the string name of the program (mandatory) url			: url (string) of the program (can use string replacement keys, as $MONTH, $URL, ..) prooption	    : list of option, defined using a dico, selected value -> '$PR_OPTIONi', i = 1->n desc			: the description string